-This course promotes interdisciplinary learning with emphasis on high interest projects that provide hands-on opportunities for students to master the applied engineering design process.
-Concepts of electrical/digital circuit design and analysis, aerodynamics, robotics, automation, composite materials, programming, computer data analysis, and the manufacturing process are covered in dept. Design projects include analyzing the design process, problem solving budgeting, project management skills, identifying funding sources, scheduling, and presentation skills.
+This course promotes interdisciplinary learning with emphasis on high-interest projects that provide hands-on opportunities for students to master the applied engineering design process.
+Concepts of electrical/digital circuit design and analysis, aerodynamics, robotics, automation, composite materials, programming, computer data analysis, and the manufacturing process are covered in depth.
+Design projects include analyzing the design process, problem-solving budgeting, project management skills, identifying funding sources, scheduling, and presentation skills.

 Automotive Technology I

 This competency-based course introduces students to the field of Automotive Technician.
 Students receive instruction in component identification, fault diagnosis and replacement, precision measuring, rebuilding and repair, adjustment and servicing procedures.
 Instruction will provide students with entry-level skills in automatic transmission/trans-axle, brakes, electrical system, engine performance, engine repair, heating and air conditioning, manual drive train and axles, and front-end repair.
 Instruction includes classroom lecture and hands-on practice in a lab along with community classroom/on-the-job training is held at auto shops and auto retail stores in the local area.
 Evaluation is academic and competency based.
 Integrated throughout the course are career preparation standards, which include basic academic skills, communication, interpersonal skills, problem-solving, safety, technology and other employment skills.
 Students will receive up to three hundred sixty (360) classroom hours and two hundred (200) community classroom hours with a total of five hundred sixty course hours.
 Students can continue theory and internship experience in Automotive II.

 Automotive Technology II